 Although the most prominent philanthropists are very wealthy, people of all ages and income levels give charitably.
 Sometimes they contribute money and other times, they provide time and personal support.
 They give to organizations, individuals, family members, and complete strangers.

 Examples of charitable behavior abound in the United States and often people strive to grow their philanthropic activities by investing in financial vehicles to ensure all or a portion of their resources will be left to charity.
-Fortune Magazine reported scions like Warren Buffett and Michael Bloomberg serve as great role models for the public through their commitments to donating major portions of their earnings to charitable causes.
+Scions like Warren Buffett and Michael Bloomberg serve as great role models for the public through their commitments to donating major portions of their earnings to charitable causes.
 Philanthropic behavior is displayed in many ways and generally shaped by the practices of a specific culture.
 Some group-oriented cultures are committed primarily to helping those in their own culture in times of need, while others spread their philanthropic activities throughout the society at large.
 For example, members of certain religious groups actively raise funds to support others of their faith, when they encounter trouble in their lives.
 Helping their own members is considered an important component of a religion’s sense of community.